AnilAdhikari1/AnilAdhikari1/README.md

 ### :writing_hand: Short Introduction :
 <div 🆔 id="header" align="center">
 I’m a multitasking person.
-I am currently studying computer engineering & also I’m currently working as a figma & Softechpark Company web developer Intern.
+I am currently studying computer engineering. & also currently working as a web developer intern at Figma and Softechpark Company.
 I’m also currently learning Google IT Automation with Python.
-I export computer hardware & Networking I build many computer & networking in many places.
-I would to like & contribute to learning something different & to be sharp in my technical skills & experience, daily. </div>
+I export computer hardware and networking, I build a lot of computers and networking in many places.
+I want to learn something different every day, sharpen my technical skills, and experience, and contribute. </div>

 <h1 align="center">Hi There I'm 👋, Anil Adhikar</h1>
 <h3 align="center">😊 I am a energetic learner to learn something different every days 😊</h3>